 Community practice provides the "place of practice" for the majority of pharmacists.
 It can take many forms, namely, independently owned, a chain, a unit within a department store, or a part of a clinic.
 It can be large, providing a range of products and services, or small, dealing exclusively in medicines and related supplies.
-In whatever form, the practice environment of community pharmacy is one where the professional activities of the pharmacist involve direct contact with the client seeking either prescription medication or self-medication products or services.
-In balancing the commercial and professional aspects of community pharmacy, the pharmacist is accountable for ensuring that the patient properly takes only those medicines essential for the maintenance of health, the prevention of disease, or the rational relief of pain.
+In whatever form, the practice environment of community pharmacy is one where the professional activities of the pharmacist involve direct contact with the client seeking either prescription medication or selfmedication products or services.
+In balancing the commercial and professional aspects of community pharmacy, the pharmacist is accountable for ensuring that the patient properly takes only those medicines essential for the maintenance of health, and the prevention or treatment of disease.